Tamaru Domain: History

 Following the Battle of Sekigahara, the castle was awarded to Inaba Michito as the center of a 45,700 koku domain.
 Inaba had been a retainer of Toyotomi Hideyoshi, for whom he had constructed Fushimi Castle and had been awarded with large estates and permission to use the surname "Toyotomi".
 After Hideyoshi's death, he sided with Tokugawa Ieyasu and was active in the campaign against Kuki Yoshitaka and was thus awarded with the newly created Tamaru Domain.
 He had appointed a nephew as heir, but after the birth of a son, attempted to set the nephew aside.
 The nephew resisted, and Inaba Michito sent assassins to kill him.
 Inaba himself died under mysterious circumstances less than a year later.
 He was succeeded by the son, Inaba Yorimichi.
 However, the "curse" which was said to have killed his father was still active.
-Although Norimichi had fought well at the Siege of Osaka had had been promoted to Nagashima Domain in Settsu Province in 1616 and later to Fukuchiyama Domain in 1624, he went insane, and after murdering 60 townsmen, was ordered to commit seppuku by the shogunate.
+Although Norimichi had fought well at the Siege of Osaka and had been promoted to Nagashima Domain in Settsu Province in 1616 and later to Fukuchiyama Domain in 1624, he went insane, and after murdering 60 townsmen, was ordered to commit seppuku by the shogunate.
 Tamaru was transferred to the control of Tsu Domain and from 1619 was part of the Kii Domain under Tokugawa Yorinobu.

 In Tamaru, the domain was awarded to Kuno Munenari.
 The Kuno clan had been retainers of the Imagawa clan of Suruga Province and had entered into the service of Tokugawa Ieyasu, under whom they rose to the position of a 13,000 koku daimyō.
 However, due to an incident with Honda Tadakatsu during Shogun Tokugawa Hidetada's visit to Kyoto, the clan was demoted to 1000 koku.
 Due to his efforts at the Battle of Sekigahara, Kuno Munenari was able to recover the clan's fortunes back to 8500 koku, and following the Siege of Osaka, this was increased to 10,000 koku.
 He was awarded with a hereditary post as one of the karō of Kii Domain and became daimyō of Tamaru Domain.

 The final daimyō of Tamaru Domain, Kuno Sumikata, was a noted poet, and sent some of his samurai to study Western military technology under Sakuma Shozan before the Meiji restoration He died shortly after the abolition of the han system in 1871.